-Most bus companies charge higher ticket prices the closer you book to the date of travel, so it’s a good idea to buy your bus tickets as early as possible.
-The best way to find cheap bus tickets is to book at least 28 days in advance.
-By doing so, you can expect to save $15.84 on your bus ticket compared to booking at the last minute.
+Most bus companies charge higher ticket prices closer to the date of travel, so it’s a good idea to buy your bus tickets as early as possible.
+To find the cheapest bus tickets, book your trip at least 27 days in advance.
+This way, you can save up to $27.82 on your bus ticket compared to booking last-minute.

 What bus companies travel from Berlin to Prague?

 There are 7 bus lines from Berlin to Prague available for you to search and compare on Wanderu.
 With 70 daily trips, FlixBus usually has the most buses running on any given day.
 Here are some time and price comparisons for all the available options:

 |Racic Eurobus||1||7h 0m||$28.61|

 Arda Tur is a Bulgarian intercity bus company serving a large number of cities in Bulgaria as well as destinations across Europe, like Czech Republic, Austria, and Germany.
 Onboard, you’ll find extra legroom, air conditioning, restrooms, complimentary WiFi and power outlets.
 There are also snacks and drinks available for purchase as well.

 Book BerlinExpressen from Berlin to Prague from $53.
 Typically there is one BerlinExpressen schedule per day from Berlin to Prague and you can expect on average to pay for a BerlinExpressen ticket to Prague.
 In Berlin, BerlinExpressen departs to Prague from Central Bus Station .
 In Prague, BerlinExpressen arrives at Central Bus Station .